vivekteega/floscout/README.md

 # FLO Scout

 FLO Scout is RanchiMall's token and smart contract explorer.
-All tokens, smart contracts, and token and smart contract related transactions (created on FLO blockchain) can be accessed on FLO Scout.
+All tokens, smart contracts, and their transactions (created on FLO blockchain) can be accessed on FLO Scout.

 ### Live URL for BTC Wallet:
 *https://ranchimall.github.io/floscout/*